 Many breeds are named after the place of their origin, but that’s not the case with Labradors.
 The breed originated in the 1700s on the island of Newfoundland.
 It was known as the St. John’s dog, named after the capital city of Newfoundland.
 The breed spread to England, with the second Earl of Malmesbury who brought some of the first St. John’s dogs around 1830.
 The third Earl of Malmesbury was the first person to call the dogs Labradors.

 Known for its pleasant nature, loyal and helpful disposition, ideal size and strength the Labrador is one of the most popular dog breeds in the world today.
-Here are some interesting facts about Labradors that’ll give you an insight into their popularity…
+Here are 30 fun facts about Labradors that’ll give you an insight into their popularity…

 Labradors have webbed toes and are therefore great swimmers.
 This webbing can also effectively act as a snowshoe in colder climates, as it keeps snow from collecting between their toes.

 Fishermen used the dogs to bring in nets, pull ropes between boats, and recover escaped fish.

 Their coat has two layers: a short, thick topcoat and a relatively water-resistant undercoat.
 This two-layer coat protects them from cold and wet weather.

 They are the most commonly used breed for guide dogs.
 They are intelligent, easy to train, eager to please, and have a gentle temperament.

 Labradors are the most popular dog breed in America & the UK.

 This breed loves to be around people and needs a lot of affection, as well as plenty of exercises to burn off all that energy!

 Labradors have working roles in all sorts of sectors including search and rescue, therapy, hunting, assisting the disabled, and tracking.